Go Back Email LinkDownload PDF

 • In a large nonreactive container, combine the ground onions, cabbage, green tomatoes, and bell peppers.
 Add salt and stir to blend.
 Refrigerate overnight or let stand at room temperature for 3 to 4 hours.

-• Take a jar out of the kettle of simmering water and fill it, leaving a headspace of 1/2-inch.
+• Fill a jar with the hot relish mixture, leaving a 1/2-inch headspace.
 Wipe the rims and threads of the jar with a clean dampened paper towel and place a lid on.
 Screw on the jar ring to "fingertip" tightness; don't over-tighten.
 Repeat with the remaining jars and lids.

 • Lift the jars from the water and set them on a rack (try to avoid tilting the jars).